feather-rs/feather/docs/src/feather/getting-started.md

 Give a path as an argument to create in the given directory.

 ### Start
-To start a server in an exisiting directory
+To start a server in an existing directory
 ```sh
 feather start [path]
 ```